carsten-gross/ts2shout/README.md

 information in the shoutcast stream.

-Just compile the application with make on your linux box and install it manually e.g. to /usr/local/bin/ts2shout.
-It does not need any libraries for shoutcast or mpeg as it just parses and uses a minimum set of mpeg specification just to work for me in my special setup to get stream information on the Squeezebox.
-For MPEG this is no longer true, as you can use ffmpeg to fetch AAC inline RDS data.
+Just compile the application with make on your linux box and install it manually with "make install", which defaults to /usr/local/bin.
+It's possible to use it without ffmpeg, for a lot of use cases libcurl and libz is sufficient. ffmpeg is required to fetch inline RDS data from AAC audio.

 Some german cultural programmes also have AC3 streams available.
 If you supply the command line parameter "ac3" or (in CGI mode) the value "1" in the